MathiasReker/php-svg-optimizer/README.md

 $svgOptimizer->withRules(sortAttributes: true);
 ```

-All options are set to true by default.
-You can configure them individually by passing the desired values to it:
+All options are set to `true` by default except `removeUnsafeElements`.
+You can configure them individually by passing
+the desired values to it:

 ```php
 $svgOptimizer->withRules(